 Ruffing Up the Rules

-Just like kids, dogs will test whether the rules still apply while you’re gone.
-Make sure your sitter knows if you want your pup on the couch, sleeping in your bed, or sharing dinner from the table.
-Last time we left the boys with a sitter, Ty tried to convince her he gets fed three times a day!
+Just like kids, pets will test whether the rules still apply while you’re away.
+Make sure the pet sitter knows if you want your pup on the couch, sleeping in your bed, or sharing dinner from the table.

-If your dog gets walked every day, leave your sitter a map indicating some of your favorite routes and mark your dog’s preferred spots to visit.
-Let her know approximately how long you spend on your trek and what equipment (leash, harness, treats) you use.
+- Leave your pet sitter a map showing your dog’s favorite walking routes and preferred spots to visit.
+Let her know approximately how long you spend on your treks and what equipment (leash, harness, treats) you use.

-If your pet has a yard they play in, let your sitter know how that works – must time outside be supervised, will your dog expect her to throw the frisbee or ball, and how long does your dog expect to play outside.
+- If your pet plays in the yard, let your sitter know how that works.
+Must time outside be supervised?
+Will your dog expect her to throw the frisbee or ball?
+And how long does your dog expect to play outside?

-Though leaving your pet behind may be breaking your heart, sobbing and wailing will only create anxiety for your pet.
-Take a quick walk or play a game of fetch and then keep your departure casual.
-Hopefully your pet will be snoozing and you can slip out without him noticing.
+Though leaving your pet behind might be breaking your heart, sobbing and wailing will only create anxiety for your pet.
+Take a quick walk or play a game of fetch and when it’s time to leave, keep your departure casual.

 This post was written for Richard, who’s preparing to travel without his dog for ten days.
-He’s looking forward to having is daughter pet sit his spoiled pooch and sent us an email looking for some tips to make things easier for them both.
-Do you have any suggestions that could help?
+He’s looking forward to having is daughter stay with his spoiled pooch and asked us for some tips to make things easier for them both.
+Do you have any additional suggestions that could help?